nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 ## Overview ##
 This section details the design approach using FHIR Resources to support the PRSB heading model for allergies.
-It is important to distinguish between two kinds of allergic reaction / adverse reaction entry in the medical record:
+It is important to distinguish between two kinds of allergic reaction / adverse reaction entry in the medical record.
 ## Allergic Response or Adverse Reaction Event and Propensity ##
 <ol>
 <li>Recording an Allergic Response or Adverse Reaction to an item of medication or a substance</li>